onestardao/WFGY/Polaris/experiments/README.md

 | `gpt-4.1` | `B_POLARIS_COMPACT_CONTEXT` | 0.7819761905 | 0.8403333333 | 3 | 1 | 0.342512 |
 | `gpt-4.1-mini` | `A_BASELINE_RAW_CONTEXT` | 0.7978095238 | 0.8906666667 | 1 | 0 | 0.099630 |
 | `gpt-4.1-mini` | `B_POLARIS_COMPACT_CONTEXT` | 0.8063095238 | 0.8503333333 | 2 | 0 | 0.068566 |

+Note:

+The recommended MVP Colab for PP02D_C may use the `Full100 Mini` runnable path for lower reproduction cost.
+The broader model-ladder summary remains part of the published evidence record.

 </details>